jtulak/huefri/README.md

 ~~~~

 ## TODO
-  * Add possibility to control other Tradfri bulbs too, to simulate multiple remotes on a single group of lights, something IKEA can't do yet.
+  * Add possibility to control other Trådfri bulbs too, to simulate multiple remotes on a single group of lights, something IKEA can't do yet.